Gaumukh Tapovan Trek:

 Download the list of things to carry in Tapovan trek or check here

-Duration: 5 days of trekking; Dehradun to Dehradun in 8 days.
+Duration: 5 days of trekking; Dehradun to Dehradun in 8 days with a buffer day.

 Prerequisite: Prior high altitude trekking experience along with good physical fitness.